LuCeHe/anthe_official/README.md

 ## Layers Available

-The following layers are available for the Anthe architecture, only in TensorFlow 2.10.0 for now.
+The following layers are available for the Anthe architecture, only in TensorFlow 2.10.0 for now, the Pytorch version are not fully functional yet.
 You can access the Anthe architecture, the AntheEncoderBlock and the AntheDecoderBlock, like so:

 ```python